Blu-ray: The State of Play – 2017

 Welcome to another edition of our annual Blu-ray sales analysis, where we look at how Blu-ray has performed over the last year.

-The data used in this analysis derives from our weekly updates, based on figures released by Home Media Magazine.
-Some of the historical figures you’ll see have also been adjusted, due to slight tweaking of the metrics used by HMM to create these sets of data, although the changes have been very subtle and does not change the bigger picture in any way.
+The data used in this analysis derives from our weekly updates, based on figures released by Media Play News (previously known as Home Media Magazine).
+Some of the historical figures you’ll see have also been adjusted, due to slight tweaking of the metrics used by MPN to create these sets of data, although the changes have been very subtle and does not change the bigger picture in any way.

 Blu-ray Market Share

 As has been the case with all of our “Blu-ray: The State of Play” reports in the past, we start with the ever wider Blu-ray Market Share graph.
 Blu-ray market share represents weekly Blu-ray sales as a percentage of total packaged disc sales.
 So a Blu-ray market share of 45% means that 45% of all disc packages sold in that week contained a Blu-ray disc (inversely, this also means that 55% of disc packages sold only contained the DVD version of the content).
 With the way sales figures are reported, any edition that includes a Blu-ray version of the film is counted as a Blu-ray package (even if the package also contains a DVD version of the film).
 Ultra HD Blu-ray sales are also counted in the Blu-ray column.
 In the graph below, we also point out some of the more obvious milestone releases.
-2016’s major releases, at least those that had a significant impact on Blu-ray market share for the week that they were released, were Star Wars: Episode VII – The Force Awakens, Deadpool, Zootopia, Batman v Superman: Dawn of Justice, Captain America: Civil War, Star Trek: Beyond, Finding Dory, and Suicide Squad.
+2017’s major releases, at least those that had a significant impact on Blu-ray market share for the week that they were released, were Moana, Rogue One, Logan, Beauty and the Beast, The Fate of the Furious, Guardians of the Galaxy Vol. 2, Wonder Woman, Spider-Man: Homecoming and Cars 3.

 Note that because Blu-ray market share is proportional to DVD market share, any drop in DVD sales will also result in a higher Blu-ray market share, even if Blu-ray sales are steady.
 With DVD on a steady decline, Blu-ray market share will continue to rise as long as it’s own sales decline is slower than that of DVD’s.

 For actual revenue, unfortunately, no records were broken as you can see from the graph below.
-Apart from the smaller peak for The Force Awakens, the other peak, the one that you see almost every year at the same time, is for the important Black Friday/Cyber Monday week, and the pre-Christmas sales period.
-2016’s peaks are somewhat higher than 2015’s, but the record remains with 2013 (and may always be the case).
-2013 being the peak Blu-ray year, at least when it comes to revenue, remains a likely fact for the foreseeable future – it’s not so much that disc sales were so much higher, but that discs costs less per unit than they did in 2013 – so more sales could still mean less revenue, overall, which seems to be the case.
+In fact, none of 2017’s releases managed to beat 2017’s The Force Awakens, and even the important Black Friday/Cyber Monday and holiday sales weeks were lower in 2017 than compared to the same week in 2016.
+2017’s peaks were also somewhat lower than even 2015’s, but the record remains with 2013 (and may always be the case).
+2013 being the peak Blu-ray year, at least when it comes to revenue, remains a likely fact for the foreseeable future – it’s not so much that disc sales were so much higher, but that discs costs less per unit than they did in 2013 – so more sales could still mean less revenue.

 To sum up: